Table of Contents

 - Coryza, Catarrh, Cirrhosis

 - Hepatosis, Jaundice

 - Lumbago, Water Retention

-Amla-vetasa / Rhubarb is taken in form of infusion and powder.
+Amla-vetasa / Rhubarb is taken in the form of infusion, and powder.
 The recommended dosage of powder is 0.2–1.0 g powder.
-1 gram dose, has laxative effect and 3 grams has purgative action.
+1 gram dose, has laxative effect, and 3 grams has purgative action.

-It is sour in taste (Ras) and light, sharp and drying in action (Guna).
+It is sour in taste (Ras), and light, sharp, and drying in action (Guna).
 Its post-digestive effect (Vipak) is sour.
 It is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
-It is considered bad for sperms and fetus.
+Ushna Virya or hot potency herb, subdues Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.
+It is considered bad for sperms, and fetus.

 - Guna (Pharmacological Action): Laghu (Light), Tikshna (Sharp), Ruksha (Dry)

 - Vipaka (transformed state after digestion): Amla (Sour)

 - Kapha-Vata Shamak कफवात शामक: pacifies kapha, and vata.